open-telemetry/opamp-spec/specification.md

         // The agent should restart.
 This request will be ignored if the agent does not
         // support restart.
         Restart = 0;

-        // The agent should shutdown.
-This request will be ignored if the agent does not
-        // support shutdown.
-Shutdown is permanent and the agent will no longer be running
-        // or connected to the management server.
-        Shutdown = 1;
     }
     CommandType type = 1;
 }
 ```

-The ServerToAgentCommand message is sent when the Server wants the Agent to restart or shutdown.
+The ServerToAgentCommand message is sent when the Server wants the Agent to restart.
 This message must only contain the command, instance_uid, and capabilities fields.
 All other fields
 will be ignored.